What Is Drug Screening? Purpose Of Drug Screening And Why It’s Important

 Drug Screening Benefits You And Others

 You may groan at the thought of having another drug screening or testing, but the benefits of having one are quite straightforward.
-Whether it’s to prevent a suspicious employee, eliminate illegal activities, or to help in the workers’ overall health, these assessments are meant to protect you and others from the snares of substance abuse.
+Whether it’s to prevent a suspicious employee, eliminate illegal activities, or to help in the workers’ overall health, these assessments are meant to protect you and others from the snares of substance use disorder.

 - Cdc.gov – “Drinking Too Much Alcohol Can Harm Your Health.
 Learn The Facts”